githubtraining/migrating-your-repository/server-installation-notes.md

 ## GitHub Enterprise Server (GHES) installation notes

-✅ | This course is fully compatible with any supported version* of GHES.
+✅ | This course is compatible with supported versions* of GHES.
 --- | ---

 *Supported versions of GHES are visible by using the drop-down in the [official documentation](https://help.github.com/enterprise/).